You Get Back What You Give

-Kimberly Wicker [MLAR ’97] sees the value and benefits of staying connected and is truly living the Designlife.
-Recently, Wicker established the Kimberly Jo Wicker Landscape Architecture Graduate Award Endowment.
-“This is my way of giving back in a specific way that will provide students the opportunity for higher education that I received,” Wicker says.
+Kimberly Siran [MLAR ’97] sees the value and benefits of staying connected and is truly living the Designlife.
+Recently, Siran established the Kimberly J. Siran Landscape Architecture Graduate Award Endowment.
+“This is my way of giving back in a specific way that will provide students the opportunity for higher education that I received,” Siran says.
 The scholarship is for a student pursing a graduate degree in landscape architecture and is merit-based with consideration to need.
 Additionally, preference will be given to first-generation college students and special consideration will be given to a student who has overcome challenges and for those raised by a single parent.

-Wicker has also served as an adjunct professor at the College, is an annual contributor to the Designlife Fund, serves on the Leaders Council, has mentored students and sponsored students to participate in College events, and hires students to work in her practice.
-Wicker’s support is a natural extension of who she is and an integral part of her life.
+Siran has also served as an adjunct professor at the college, is an annual contributor to the Designlife Fund, serves on the Leaders Council, has mentored students and sponsored students to participate in college events, and hires students to work in her practice.
+Siran’s support is a natural extension of who she is and an integral part of her life.
 She doesn’t need a reason to give—“You get back what you give.
 No matter what it is.
 I feel like I have a lot to give, and even if I’m not directly getting back, in some ways the universe gives you back what you give.
 Even if it’s an hour or $100 or $25 dollars—it’s not about the amount, it’s about the purpose.”